 Subscribe now and receive weekly newsletters with educational materials, new courses, interesting posts, popular books, and much more!

-Q: Malcolm MacDonald (son of Prime Minister Ramsay MacDonald) records in his book, Titans and Others (London: Collins, 1972, 89) a Churchill confrontation with then-Prime Minister Stanley Baldwin in the House of Commons.
+Malcolm MacDonald (son of Prime Minister Ramsay MacDonald) records a confrontation with then-Prime Minister Stanley Baldwin.
 “History will say the Rt.
 Hon.
 Gentleman is wrong in this matter,” Churchill says.
 “I know it will, for I shall write that history.”
 What was the date?
 Didn’t he say this frequently?

-A: We do not have the date, and cannot find the exact words in Hansard Online—perhaps because they were an interjection not recorded in the Parliamentary transcript.
-It is true that Churchill used variations of this expression often from the 1930s (when he was writing the histories of Marlborough and the English-Speaking Peoples) through the 1940s (when he was writing his memoirs of the Second World War).
+We do not have the date, and cannot find the exact words in Hansard Online—perhaps because they were an interjection not recorded in the Parliamentary transcript.
+It is true that Churchill used variations of this expression often from the 1930s (when he was writing Marlborough and A History of the English-Speaking Peoples) through the 1940s (when he was writing his memoirs of the Second World War).

 David Reynolds’ In Command of History: Churchill Fighting and Writing the Second World War (London: Allen Lane, 2004) has the quote at page 39, which he attributes to MacDonald, but provides a different ending: “I know it will, because I shall write that history.”

 Richard Langworth, in Churchill in His Own Words (London: Ebury Press, 2012, 64) has yet another variation, from the House of Commons, 23 January 1948.
 Churchill was delivering a long and contentious speech criticizing the Labour government in foreign affairs.
 Vastly outnumbered by Labour, he was interrupted repeatedly by cat-calls from the opposite benches.
-Undismayed, Churchill quoted the foreign secretary, Ernest Bevan, as saying, “The Conservative Party carries a terrible load of responsibility for the muddle which led to the war.”
+Undismayed, Churchill quoted foreign secretary Ernest Bevin.
+“The Conservative Party carries a terrible load of responsibility for the muddle which led to the war.”

 The House relaxed and members from both sides laughed—but not for long, and soon the heated interruptions resumed.
 This is what Churchill called “the cut and parry” of Commons debate, something we rarely see in other famous assemblies.